kj-sh604/markdown-cv/index-alt.md

 ## Code

 + justsearx.xyz [Search Engine](https://justsearx.xyz/)
-: Deployed a self-hosted searx instance (privacy-respecting metasearh engine) on a VPS.
+: Deployed a self-hosted searx instance (privacy-respecting metasearch engine) on a VPS.
 Gained some superficial knowledge on python as files needed to be modified to work with the python version that shipped with Ubuntu 20.04.

 + procrastislides.com [Website](https://procrastislides.com/)
 : A website that outputs a complete slideshow presentation based on the user's Markdown input.
 Includes an embedded editor along with a video tutorial for site visitors.
 The markdown to PDF conversion is done with the utilization of several GNU Core Utilities, pandoc, and LaTeX Beamer templates.
 This project is self-hosted on a VPS with the utilization of a LAMP Stack.